 Zhèng Chóngguāng

-Zhèng Chóngguāng:a herbalist of the Qing dynasty, he read the medical books since the ancient book Nei Jing(the Internal Classics), thoroughly understand the principles of medicine and cure diseases with miraculous effects, especially innovative in Shang Han (cold-induced disease) and warm disease,he is the author of Shang Han Lun Tiao Bian Xu Zhu (the Continued Supplement on the entries' identification of Shang Han Lun), and Shang Han Lun Zheng Bian (the Syndromes Differentiation of the Treatise on Cold-induced Diseases).
+Zhèng Chóngguāng: a herbalist of the Qing dynasty, he read the medical books, including the ancient book Nei Jing(the Internal Classics), and thoroughly understood the principles of medicine and cured diseases with miraculous effects.
+He was especially innovative in Shang Han (cold-induced disease) and warm disease, and is the author of Shang Han Lun Tiao Bian Xu Zhu (the Continued Supplement on the entries' identification of Shang Han Lun), and Shang Han Lun Zheng Bian (the Syndromes Differentiation of the Treatise on Cold-induced Diseases).

 Zhāng Xījū